Pacific Crest Middle School

 The Middle School Counseling Program is designed to address the academic and developmental needs of all students through classroom guidance lessons.
 These lessons include the following topics:

 Over the course of the year, students will receive lessons from our counseling team, covering a variety topics, split into six week sessions.
 Within each session, each grade will focus on that topic from a different lens.
 6th grade will focus on Community, 7th Grade will focus on Relationships, and 8th Grade will focus on Identity Development.

 At Pacific Crest Middle School, we believe that parents play a critical role in each child’s educational experience.
 You know the strengths and interests of your child best and we would like to use this information to create an experience at Pacific Crest that is engaging and thoughtful.
-Please use this QR code or click the link to take the survey.
+Please click here to take the survey.
 Your responses will be received by your child’s counselor.
-Thank you! http://bit.ly/2w4yt69

 Stay tuned for upcoming Parent Nights that will be held at Pacific Crest.
 Parent Nights and Coffee with the Counselors are meant to be a time to connect with the school counselors to discuss important topics facing adolescents.
 We will focus on a variety of topics including social media, anxiety, and child development.